HithaHarish/Git-Done/README.md

 - **Hooks**: Automated workflows in `.kiro/hooks/`
 - **Steering**: Project guidelines in `.kiro/steering/`

+_Note: If a directory is absent then that feature wasn't used for production._
 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on: